According the inventor and maker of the TCVJ coupling, a minimum angle of two degrees

 Geometrically the TCVJ coupling is perfect, but the inevitable flexibility of the parts and the inevitable lash of the bearing-connections spoil the geometry.

-With the shafts of the coupling at one degree angle, the spherical pantograph performs an oscillating motion bending, like a chord, initially at one direction until it is adequately bend away to provide the necessary support / force to the control yoke, then it bends at the opposite direction until it is adequately bend away to provide the necessary force to the control yoke at the other direction, and so on.
+With the shafts of the coupling at one degree angle, the spherical pantograph performs an oscillating motion bending, like a chord, initially at one direction until it is adequately bend away to provide the necessary support (force) to the control yoke, then it bends at the opposite direction until it is adequately bend away to provide the necessary support to the control yoke at the other direction, and so on.

 The impact loads of this motion combined with the "standstill" of the bearings (resulting from the small angle between the shafts) cause the fatigue of the bearings.